Hi there and welcome to this guide full of family friendly things to do in St Augustine with kids!

 A great way to really dive into all that St. Augustine has to offer is by taking a self guided walking tour through St. Augustine.
 Some must see sights are The Bridge of Lions, The Old City Gates Historical Marker and Flagler College.
 Make sure to see the sights down St. George Street and Aviles Street as well.

-Other Super Fun Things to do in St. Augustine
+Other super fun things to do in St Augustine with kids

 The Alligator Farm